Access to Health Records

 You do not need to give detailed information about your condition or the care that you received, however, it would help us if you could tell us which unit you attended and who treated you.
 This will ensure the prompt location of the records you wish to see.
 Please include details of where you wish us to send your notes.
 For personal representatives making applications, please include the details outlined above for yourself, and similar details for the person about whom you are making the request.

-Once your request has been received by us, you will be invited to contact the Data Disclosure Team to arrange an Identify Verification Appointment.
+Once your request has been received by us, you will be invited to contact the Safer Information Team to arrange an Identify Verification Appointment.
 This appointment is to authenticate your request and ensure we maintain confidentiality of the data we hold.
 Upon completion of a successful appointment, your records will be located, copies taken and arrangements will be made for you to receive them via Royal Mail Signed For Recorded delivery to the address provided by you.
 This will be done within 1 calendar month, however it may be necessary to extend this period for a further 2 calendar months.
 We will write to you to inform you of the requirement for an extension along with an explanation within the calendar month.
-If you have any questions please feel free to contact the Data Disclosure Team on 01752 435111 or email [email protected]
+If you have any questions please feel free to contact the Safer Information Team on 01752 435111 or email [email protected]